 A Simple Life Was Just Fine

 Even though my budget looks pretty boring and maybe even a little sad, I was simply too busy at work to spend money on anything else.
-To pay up for a nice apartment felt stupid because I was hardly there.
+To pay up for a nicer apartment felt stupid because I was hardly there.

 Yes, I wanted to go to the Hamptons during the summer and go on European vacations like my colleagues.
 But I wanted to reach at least a 50% saving rate before I partook in such festivities.
 At a 50% saving rate, every year I saved meant one year of freedom covered!

 If you want to adjust the $40,000 into today's dollars, you can increase the salary and all other city salary equivalents by about 50%.

-I knew that the rough times wouldn’t last forever because there was upward mobility.
+I knew the rough times wouldn't last forever because there was upward mobility.
 I just needed to survive in the industry for 10 years.
 If so, I would make more in finance than in most occupations.

 Advice For Modest Income Earners Wanting FIRE